 I am a virgin.
 Can I use it?

 Yes, but using the cup will stretch your hymen.
 It is up to an individual whether or not they should take this risk.
-Your hymen may have already been stretched by other physical activities like cycling, horse riding, yoga etc. There are young teenagers who have used the cup all over the world.
+Your hymen may have already been stretched by other physical activities like cycling, horse riding, yoga etc. Some young teenagers have used the cup all over the world.

 Does it come in different sizes?
 How do I select the one that is right for me?